fbpx

 Controlling pleural effusion is an important part of palliative care and symptom management for mesothelioma.
 Draining the fluid around the lungs can help patients breathe easier and reduce pain.
 Doctors usually drain the fluid in the pleural space through a process called thoracentesis.

-Thoracentesis is a short and simple procedure to drain the fluid from the pleural space using a needle.
+Thoracentesis is a procedure to drain the fluid from the pleural space using a needle or thin catheter.
 This procedure usually only takes about 15 minutes and is done while the patient is awake.

-The patient is positioned on the edge of a chair or bed with their head and arms resting on a table
+1. The patient is positioned on the edge of a chair or bed with their head and arms resting on a table.

-Doctors often perform an ultrasound to find the best place to drain from
+2. Doctors often perform an ultrasound to find the best place to drain from.

-The area is cleaned and then numbed so the patient isn’t uncomfortable
+3. The area is cleaned and then numbed, so the patient isn’t uncomfortable.

-The fluid is drained into a bag or other containere
+5. The fluid is drained into a bag or other container

-Some patients experience pleural effusions multiple times.
-These patients need a more permanent solution than a thoracentesis if their fluid has already been drained once and returned.
-Preventing the reaccumulation of fluid is an important step to improving long-term quality of life for pleural mesothelioma patients.
+Many pleural mesothelioma patients experience multiple pleural effusions.
+These patients need a more permanent solution to their fluid accumulation.
+Preventing recurrent fluid buildup is an important step in improving long-term quality of life.

 Below are two common options:

-• Pleurodesis – Pleurodesis is a procedure that seals the pleural space to prevent fluid buildup.
-Doctors usually do this by injecting talc between the layers of pleural around the lungs.
-The talc irritates the pleura and causes them to fuse together.
+• Pleurodesis – Pleurodesis is a procedure that seals the pleural space to prevent future fluid buildup.
+Doctors typically inject a talc solution between the layers of the pleural around the lungs.
+The talc irritates the pleura and causes the layers to fuse together.

 • Indwelling catheter – An alternative to pleurodesis is inserting an indwelling pleural catheter.
 The catheter is a small tube that can drain fluid from the lungs.
 Once the catheter is in place, the fluid can be drained regularly at home with instructions from the doctor.

-Peritoneal mesothelioma makes up around 20% of cases and is most often caused by ingesting (swallowing) asbestos dust.
-The sharp fibers reach the peritoneum and irritate the cells within this lining.
+Peritoneal mesothelioma makes up nearly 20% of cases and is most often caused when people are exposed to asbestos and then ingesting (swallowing) asbestos particles.
+The sharp asbestos fibers reach the peritoneum and start to irritate the tissue in the abdomen.

-Peritoneal mesothelioma shares some symptoms with pleural mesothelioma, such as fatigue, excessive sweating, blood clots and weight loss.
-Peritoneal mesothelioma does not have the same staging system as pleural mesothelioma, so symptoms may occur at various times for each patient.
+Peritoneal mesothelioma shares some common symptoms with pleural mesothelioma, such as fatigue, unexplained weight loss, and development of blood clots.
+Peritoneal mesothelioma does not have the same staging system as pleural mesothelioma and is has many other symptoms that are contained to the abdominal region and the abdominal organs.

 Additional peritoneal mesothelioma symptoms include: